yalue/onnxruntime_go/CONTRIBUTING.md

  - Minimize Go management of C-allocated memory as much as possible.
-For example, see the `convertORTString` function on `onnxruntime_go.go`, which copies a C-allocated string into a garbage-collected `go` string.
+For example, see the `convertORTString` function on `onnxruntime_go.go`, which copies a C-allocated string into a garbage-collected go `string`.

  - If you need to use a `OrtAllocator` in onnxruntime's C API, always use the default `OrtAllocator` returned by